Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 - GitPod and GitHub for Coding and Hosting the Website
 - CodeInstitute for Mentors and Tutors
 - LightHouse
-- https://validator.w3.org/ for validating site for HTML and CSS
+- https://validator.w3.org/ for validating the site for HTML and CSS
 - https://jshint.com/ for validating JS
 - Balsamiq for WireFrames